 Incorporating natural elements into the city promotes the well-being of its residents, encouraging their active interaction with plants to ensure a sustainable and regenerative future.

 Also, since their maintenance requires dedication and collaboration, living bridges promote community.
-It is through the process of building, maintaining and repairing bridges that the Kashi people nurture their sense of belonging and become one with the ecosystem, values that would positively influence those living in noisy and fast-paced urban areas.
+It is through the process of building, maintaining and repairing bridges that the Khasi people nurture their sense of belonging and become one with the ecosystem, values that would positively influence those living in noisy and fast-paced urban areas.

 Finally, the introduction of living bridges in the cities would make it possible to revive the indigenous wisdom that accompanies this centuries-old tradition.
-According to the Kashi people, building root bridges is a sacred element of their conservation philosophy because it is a selfless act.
+According to the Khasi people, building root bridges is a sacred element of their conservation philosophy because it is a selfless act.

 When villagers begin to build a bridge, they know that it will not be they who will cross the structure, but generations to come.
 Thus, each effort to shape and strengthen the bridge becomes an act of reverence for the community and the ecosystem, where each community member honors their deeply ingrained indigenous values while leaving for posterity a long-lasting symbol of togetherness and tradition.